szoti15/playground-mquc90zv/oop.md

 ### Object-Oriented Programming Concepts

-Objects share two characteristics: they all have state and behaviour
+Objects share two characteristics: they all have state and behaviour:
 + stores the state in fields
 + exposes its behaviour through methods: operate in an object's internal state and serve as the primary mechanism for object-to-object communication